-If you are the kind of person who loves Target — and let’s be honest, who isn’t? — then you are going to be as excited as we are that Target has brought back its Veterans Day military discount for 2020.
+If you are the kind of person who loves Target and loves a Target military discount — and let’s be honest, who isn’t? — then you are going to be as excited as we are that Target has brought back its Veterans Day military discount for 2022.

-To register, users should visit the Target website and sign into their Target Circle accounts or register with Target Circle.
 From there, users should visit the Target military registration page and enter their details.
-We tested registration using two accounts, one as a dependent of a veteran and one as a dependent of an active duty service member.
+We tested registration in 2020 using two accounts, one as a dependent of a veteran and one as a dependent of an active duty service member.
 In both instances all that was required was information on the service member’s name, birth date and, in the case of the veteran, service end date.
 Registration was verified immediately after submitting the form.

-Tying military status to your Circle account will also make you eligible for future “bonus offers” from “military-owned businesses,” the announcement says.
+Tying military status to your Circle account will also make you eligible for future “bonus offers” their website says.

-As in the past, Target says the 10% comes off your entire basket, but some exclusions apply.
+In the past, that 10% came off your entire basket, but some exclusions applied.

 Stay Up to Date With Military Discounts

 Whether you're an active duty service member, a military family member, or a veteran, stay on top of all the military discounts you're eligible for, from travel accommodations to auto and entertainment deals.
 Sign up for a free Military.com membership to get full access to all discounts.